dulara-dinuli/dulara-dinuli/README.md

 <details>
  <summary><h3>🎯 Ongoing Projects</h3></summary>
   <ul>
-    <li>EduLabs - 2nd year Software Project</br>
-    Edulabs is a student management system for private institutions.
-It is a collaborative platform for all parties in the organization to manage their work.</br>
-    Role: Full Stack Developer</br>
-    Technologies: Angular, SpringBoot, MySQL</li></p>
     <li>CashMap - Solo Project</br>
     CashMap is a personal budget-handling app that helps to manage users' daily transactions with a few extra features.</br>
     Role: Full Stack Developer</br>